On the cone conjecture for Enriques manifolds

-From now on we will restrict ourselves to the absolute and smooth case.
-By the Beauville-Bogomolov decomposition theorem (see \cite{Beau83}) we know that any $K$-trivial variety $V$ admits a finite \'etale cover $\tilde V\to V$, where $\tilde V$ is a product of Calabi-Yau manifolds, IHS manifolds and an abelian variety.
-A general question is: suppose we know Conjecture \ref{conj:cone} for $\tilde V$, can we deduce for $V$?
+By the Beauville--Bogomolov decomposition theorem \cite{Beau83}, we know that any $K$-trivial manifold $V$ admits a finite \'etale cover $\tilde V\to V$, where $\tilde V$ is a product of Calabi--Yau manifolds, IHS manifolds and an abelian variety.
+A general question is: suppose we know Conjecture~\ref{conj:cone} for $\tilde V$, can we deduce it for $V$?
 Our main result provides a positive answer when we have only one factor of IHS type and the IHS has in some sense the smallest possible Picard group.
 More precisely, we show the following.

-\begin{thm} The Morrison-Kawamata cone conjecture (respectively the birational Morrison-Kawamata cone conjecture) holds for the $\Aut(X)$-action on the $\Nef^+$-cone (respectively for the $\Bir(X)$-action on $\overline{\Mov}^+(X)$) on any Enriques manifold $X$ of prime index $p$. \end{thm}

-The index 4 Enriques manifolds are therefore left out by our result.
-Nevertheless, the proof of Theorem \ref{thm:main} and the explicit computation of the action of $G$ on the cohomology of the IHS cover allow us to verify the conjecture in the index 4 known cases, see Section \ref{ss:notprime} for more details.
-Of course it would be nice to have a general argument valid for any index.